Jeff Locke (American football)

 Jeffrey Ryan Locke (born September 27, 1989) is a former American football punter.
-He played college football at UCLA, and was drafted by the Minnesota Vikings in the fifth round of the 2013 NFL Draft.
+He played college football at UCLA, and was selected by the Minnesota Vikings in the fifth round of the 2013 NFL draft.

-High school career
+Early life

 Locke attended Mountain Ridge High School in Glendale, Arizona, where he played football as a punter, kicker, and wide receiver.
 As a senior, Locke averaged 43.6 yards on 38 punts with 10 inside the 20-yard line, kicked 47 touchbacks on 54 kickoffs, converted 29 of 32 extra point attempts, and made 11 of 20 field goals.
 He set school records for most field goals in a season (11), longest punt (71 yards), and longest field goal (63 yards, a state record).
 For his efforts, Locke was ranked No. 1 kicker by ESPN.com and No. 1 nationally at punter by scout.com.

 College career

 Locke attended the University of California, Los Angeles and played for the UCLA Bruins football team from 2008 to 2012.
 He did not see action in his first year but later became UCLA's starting punter and kickoff specialist for four seasons.
 He made 53 career starts with a punting average of 44.23, No. 2 in UCLA history.
 Locke also had a 42.54% touchback rate on kickoffs.
 In 2011, Locke took over for field goal and extra point duties in a few games following an injury to UCLA's starting placekicker.
 He went 2–3 on field goals, connecting from 49 and 51 as well as converting 6 of 9 extra point attempts.
 In his senior year, Locke was named first-team All-Pac-12, earned first-team all-conference academic team honors, selected to play in the Senior Bowl college all-star game, and earned the Captain's Award.